Natchez, Mississippi: Television

-Natchez is amid the Alexandria, Louisiana and Jackson, Mississippi television markets.
+Natchez is among the television markets in Alexandria, Louisiana, and Jackson, Mississippi.

 Transportation

 Highways

 U.S. 61 runs north–south, parallel to the Mississippi River, linking Natchez with Port Gibson, Woodville, Mississippi and Baton Rouge, Louisiana.

-U.S. 84 runs east–west and bridges the Mississippi, connecting it with Vidalia, Louisiana and Brookhaven, Mississippi.
+U.S. 84 runs east–west and bridges the Mississippi, connecting it with Vidalia, Louisiana, and Brookhaven, Mississippi.

-U.S. 425 runs north from Natchez after crossing the Mississippi, connecting Ferriday with Clayton, at which point U.S. 65 follows the west bank of the Mississippi, connecting to Waterproof north to St. Joseph, Newellton, and Tallulah, Louisiana.
+U.S. 425 runs north from Natchez after crossing the Mississippi, connecting Ferriday with Clayton.
+At this point, U.S. 65 follows the west bank of the Mississippi, connecting to Waterproof north to St. Joseph, Newellton, and Tallulah, Louisiana.

 U.S. 98 runs east from Natchez towards Bude and McComb, Mississippi.

 Mississippi 555 runs north from the center of Natchez to where it joins Mississippi Highway 554.

 Mississippi 554 runs from the north side of the city to where it joins Highway 61, northeast of town.

 Rail

 Natchez is served by the Natchez Railway, which interchanges with Canadian National.